- Search The Registry

 - Street Team Youth Programs

 *On this date in 1972 the first National Black Political Assembly was held.

-Some eight thousand Blacks (three thousand of whom were official delegates) arrived in Gary, Indiana, to attend their first convention, which was more commonly known as the "Gary Convention.”
+Some eight thousand Blacks (three thousand of whom were official delegates) arrived in Gary, Indiana, to attend their first convention, more commonly known as the "Gary Convention.”
 A sea of Black faces chanted, "It’s Nation Time!
 It’s Nation Time!"
 No one in the room had ever seen anything like this before.
-The radical Black nationalists clearly won the day; moderates who supported integration and backed the Democratic Party were in the minority.
+The radical Black nationalists won the day; moderates who supported integration and backed the Democratic Party were in the minority.

 To accept the challenge is to move to independent Black politics.
 There can be no equivocation on that issue.
 History leaves us no other choice.
 White politics has not and cannot bring the changes we need."
 This was a break from the integrationist sensibility.
-The idea that Blacks and the white activists might fight together was in the past.
-This conventions theme was now Blacks must go for themselves.
+The idea that Blacks and white activists might fight together was in the past.
+This convention's theme was now Blacks must go for themselves.

 2,000 years of extraordinary achievement

 Copyright 1994 Visible Ink Press, Detroit, MI